 NDSURF is responsible for the protection, marketing and licensing of technologies and plant varieties developed by NDSU and North Dakota Agricultural Experiment Station.
 The current Intellectual Property (IP) Portfolio includes licensing and startup opportunities in agriculture, biology and medicine, chemistry and materials, electronics and sensors, mechanical innovations, nanotechnology, paints and coatings, software and algorithms, and green technologies.

-Taking early stage ideas to market can be time consuming and expensive proposition.
-North Dakota and the federal government have many resources available that may help achieve the goal of commercialization.
+Taking early stage technologies to market can be a time consuming and expensive proposition.
+North Dakota and the federal government have resources available that may help achieve the goal of commercialization.

-Innovate ND provides access to beneficial venture tools, online entrepreneurial education, and extensive resources.
-A $250 entry fee gains access to $2,500 of resources through a certified North Dakota entrepreneurial center for business plan creation, prototype development, business coaching, consulting and marketing assistance.
-Specifics about the Innovate ND program are available through the North Dakota Department of Commerce as well as through the NDSU Research and Technology Park.
+Innovate ND is a North Dakota program that provides funding and resources to help turn a new technology into a profitable business venture.
+Acceptance into the program grants the business access to resources through one of the Innovate ND Entrepreneur Centers for business plan creation, prototype development, business coaching, consulting and marketing assistance.
+Specifics about the Innovate ND program are available on the North Dakota Department of Commerce website and the NDSU Research and Technology Park.

 Federal Funding Programs

 Administered by the Small Business Administration in partnership with 11 other Federal Agencies, the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs provide funding for small businesses conduct R&D with a goal of commercialization.
 The STTR program does require that the small business collaborate with a non-profit research institution, such as a university.